matheusrosendo/flashloanExecutor/README.md

 * Rename exampleDotEnv to .env
 * Make sure .env is in your .gitignore file and will not be acessed by anyone else if it will contain PK and/or mnemonic of real account with valueable assets
 * Enter main folder and install dependencies: `npm install`
-> If you are going to deploy on mainnet it is advised to create a brand new account, you can use metamask.io for that
 * Copy your mnemonic, address, PK and paste it into the .env file
+> If you are going to deploy on mainnets you need to set RPC_PROVIDERS (steps below).
+In this case it is advised to create a brand new account, you can use metamask.io for that
-* Fill POLYGON_RPC_PROVIDER_1 with your Polygon RPC provider. https://www.quicknode.com provides frontrunning protection, so it is a good option for that, you can also use a public one like https://polygon-rpc.com
+* * Fill POLYGON_RPC_PROVIDER_1 with your Polygon RPC provider. https://www.quicknode.com provides frontrunning protection, so it is a good option for that, you can also use a public one like https://polygon-rpc.com
-* Fill also ETHEREUM_RPC_PROVIDER_1 if you are going to deploy on a ethereum local fork or on ethereum mainnet.
+* * Fill also ETHEREUM_RPC_PROVIDER_1 if you are going to deploy on a ethereum local fork or on ethereum mainnet.
 Some free options are: quicknode, alchemy, infura, getblock

 ## How to execute a known profitable route in a forked local Ethereum on a specific block